-Describing Jessica Alba is not an easy task.
-Sure, you could go for the obvious: successful, beautiful, inspiring.
-You could focus on her career: actress-turned-entrepreneur-turned-billion-dollar-company-founder.
-Lately, however, we’ve gone a simpler route best summed up in just one word: goals.
+Describing Jessica Alba isn't easy.
+Sure, you could go for the obvious route: successful, beautiful, inspiring.
+You could focus on her career: actress-turned-entrepreneur-turned-founder-of-a-billion-dollar-company.
+But really, she's best summed up in just one word: goals.

 With that in mind, we caught up with Alba on the heels of a new launch with Zico (of which she has served as an ambassador for several years) and asked her how she stays healthy (and happy) in the midst of all the madness.
 Yes, coconut water is part of the equation, but so is hot sauce, a Drake-filled workout playlist, and lots of winking-induced laughter.

 Keep scrolling to find out Jessica Alba’s diet and fitness secrets!